In the future, companies measure Return on Experience before Return on Investment. Here is why.

 At the same time, ROX is not the same as a “customer journey” or a “service journey”, but combines different insights to identify the connections between, for example, the “customer journey” and the “employee journey”.

-It is both internal and external data insights that provide insight into which experiences are the decisive and which behavior gives the best results.
+It is both internal and external data insights that provide insight into which experiences are the decisive and which behaviour gives the best results.
 With this knowledge, companies will be able to invest better in the areas that are crucial to the company’s success.

 Improving ROX with nudging technology — “3”